emol1/emol1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I am Oli, an [MPhil](https://www.cst.cam.ac.uk/admissions/acs) student studying computer science at the University of Cambridge.
 An information engineer by training, I am deeply fascinated by computational linguistics & cognitive science as well as the more applied field of natural language processing.
-Topics that particularly interest me include (but are not limited to):
+Topics that particularly interest me include:
 * Computational modeling for language acquisition
 * Lexical semantics in distributed representations
 * Bayesian methods for NLP